 Elton John is a homosexual

-which seems strange now based on its bland factuality.
-Also, very rich, coming from fans from gay capital, Brighton, with their team playing in a pink kit!
+which seems strange now, based on its bland factuality.
+Also very rich, coming from fans from the gay capital of Britain, Brighton, with their team playing in a pink kit!

 They looked like a side that could score with every attack.
 The combination of Byrne and Small, with little Clive Walker (the Phil Collins lookalike) on the wing and midfield class act Dean Wilkins, not to mention the likes of Robert Codner and Mark Barham, we looked like we had plenty of goals in us.
 It is reassuring to have a high scoring team, as going a goal behind does not signal the death-knell for getting any points out of the game.
 Brighton fans were starting to get a bit excited about the season, especially as the two wins had leapt us in to fourth place.

 As I mentioned the team was full of larger than life characters.
 Clive Walker, the bald grinning ex Chelsea and Sunderland player with loads of top flight experience and a League Cup final to his name (in which he missed a penalty), was getting on a bit, but still capable of some genius down the wing.
 He was one of those players that was occasionally brilliant, but probably more of the time jaw-droppingly hapless.
 In fact, this polar tendency seemed to run within the team to varying degrees.
 A lot of our players were both capable of sheer sparkle but also comedically bad football.